ThomasAribart/ts-algebra/README.md

   <i>If you use this repo, star it ✨</i>
 </p>

-# Your types on steroids 💊
+# Types on steroids 💊

-`ts-algebra` exposes a subset of TS types called **meta-types**.
-Meta-types are types that encapsulate other types.
+`ts-algebra` exposes a subset of TS types called **Meta-types**: Meta-types are types that encapsulate other types.

 ```typescript
 import { Meta } from "ts-algebra";